-CARRY's mission is to provide local, and national services with charitable and educational purposes to make a difference in the lives of children in poverty.
+CARRY's mission is to provide local and national services with charitable and educational purposes to make a difference in the lives of impoverished children.

-The Board will support the work of CARRY and provide mission-based leadership and strategic governance.
+The Board supports the work of CARRY and provides mission-based leadership and strategic governance.
 While day-to-day operations are led by CARRY's executive director, the Board-Executive Director relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.
 Specific Board Member responsibilities include:

 Leadership, governance, and oversight